k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/05_relations_creation.md

-# Creation of Reference Relation
+# Creation of 'Refers To' Relation

 The article describes plugins that create *refersTo* relations in the Catalog schema based on various types of analysis performed on the data source.